 - Positive change in behaviour related to self-awareness, presence, influence, and communication.

-What This Leadership Presence and Influence Program Includes?
+What this Leadership Presence and Influence Program Includes?

-12 Middle level managers per Program.
+12 organizational leaders per Program.

 English language will be used for Facilitation and Leadership Coaching.

-Locations & Date:
+Influence Workshop Locations & Date:

-FAQs – Concepts related to Leadership Presence and Influence:
+Concepts related to Leadership Presence and Influence:

 - Executive Presence: Executive presence concerns with what is observable such as how one dresses, enters a room, makes an eye contact in conversation, and other behavioural nuances.
 It paves way for good first impression that causes people to listen.
 Executive presence shapes how people perceive you as leader.